No-Fault Insurer’s Payment of Car Accident Victim’s Attorney Fees

 Attorneys’ fees, authorization, charge against insurer, allowance to insurer; offset against benefits; judgment against claimant

-This no-fault statute sets the requirements for when attorney fees will be awarded in a lawsuit for outstanding no-fault benefits that have not been paid by an insurance company.
-This law, with MCL 500.3142 regarding payment of penalty interest, is generally used by lawyers hired by people who have brought a lawsuit against their own insurance company for refusing to pay no-fault (PIP) benefits, or improperly denying payment of no-fault benefits.
+This law – along with MCL 500.3142 regarding payment of penalty interest – is generally used by lawyers hired by people who have brought a lawsuit against their own insurance company for refusing to pay No-Fault (PIP) benefits, or for improperly denying payment of No-Fault benefits.

-Its intended scope is to prevent insurance companies in Michigan from constantly denying all no-fault claims, since a lawyer’s hourly attorney fees for prevailing in a no- fault lawsuit does not have to be commensurate with the amount outstanding in the lawsuit.
-This statute can, however, also be used by defense lawyers representing an insurance company if the first-party lawsuit is found to be frivolous.
+Its intended scope is to prevent insurance companies in Michigan from constantly denying all No-Fault claims, since a lawyer’s hourly attorney fees for prevailing in a No-Fault lawsuit does not have to be commensurate with the amount outstanding in the lawsuit.

 We are here to help you.